 Nets are being installed in the hills above Montecito!

-Crews are working hard to install four to six nets in San Ysidro, Buena Vista, and Cold Springs Canyons.
-After successful anchor tests, helicopters have been moving thousands of pounds of equipment and supplies from a staging area to the installation sites.
-Anchors are being drilled on each side of the creek bed and cables are being stretched across the channel, followed by installation of ring nets across the cables.
-The construction is being closely monitored by a supervising biologist, geologist, and a geo-tech engineer to ensure that the environmental conditions of our permits and authorizations from the multiple governmental agencies are carefully maintained.
+Crews have completed installation of four nets in San Ysidro, Buena Vista, and Cold Springs Canyons.
+After successful anchor tests, helicopters moved thousands of pounds of equipment and supplies from a staging area to the installation sites.
+Anchors were drilled on each side of the creek bed and cables were stretched across the channel, followed by installation of ring nets across the cables.
+The construction was closely monitored by a supervising biologist, geologist, and a geo-tech engineer to ensure that the environmental conditions of our permits and authorizations from the multiple governmental agencies are carefully maintained.

 photos by Christy Gutzeit and Paul Wellman, April-May 2019